square/Aardvark/README.md

 Push an instance of `ARKLogTableViewController` onto the screen to view your logs.
 Customize the appearance of your logs by setting your own `logFormatter` on the `ARKLogTableViewController` instance.

-If you want ARKLogs to show up in your console, `#define AARDVARK_NSLOG_ENABLED 1` after importing Aardvark.
+If you want ARKLogs to show up in your console, call `[Aardvark enableAardvarkLoggingToNSLog]`.

 ## Contributing